Generalized double bracket vector fields: Asymptotic stabilization via generalized double bracket vector field

+We consider the Hamiltonian function $H(x,y,z)=az^2-x$.
+It is straightforward to verify that each point on the $Ox$ satisfies the condition of being a local minimum for $H$ when restricted to its symplectic leaf.
+Consequently, these points are stable equilibrium points for the Hamiltonian dynamics on their respective symplectic leaves.
+By adding a scaled GDB vector field to the initial Hamiltonian dynamics, as described in equation \eqref{dis}, these equilibria become asymptotically stable for this dissipative system.

+This transformation is illustrated in Figure \ref{julia}: the stable equilibrium in (A) for $X_H$ is transformed into an asymptotically stable equilibrium in (B) for $X_H+c\pa_{\M}H$\,.

-{\bf Acknowledgements.} Z.~Ravanpak acknowledges a scholarship “Cercetare postdoctoral\u a avansat\u a” funded by the West University of Timi\c soara, Romania.
-The authors are grateful to Thomas Strobl for valuable discussions and helpful suggestions to improve significantly the presentation of the paper.
+{\bf Acknowledgements} Z.~Ravanpak acknowledges the scholarship “Cercetare postdoctoral\u a avansat\u a” funded by the West University of Timi\c soara, Romania, the financial support from the Spanish Ministry of Science and Innovation under grants PID2022-137909NB-C22, and Erwin Schrödinger International Institute for Mathematics and Physics (ESI), University of Vienna, where a part of this work has been done.
+The authors are grateful to Thomas Strobl for valuable remarks and to Emilia Petri\c sor for the eloquent visualizations created using the Julia software libraries DifferentialEquations.jl and DynamicalSystems.jl.

+{\bf Data availability statement} Data sharing not applicable to this article as no datasets were generated or analyzed during the current study.